puccife/ADAHomeworks/project/README.md

 - Prepare final version of Notebook.
 2. Visualize results in a coherent way, probably combining results of different research questions.
 3. Write data story using the visualizations.

+# Contributions
+*Mezo:* explorative data analysis, analysis for reserach question 1 (important factors for founding offshores), PCA for question 2

+*Sarah:* analysis for research question 2 (patterns of country connections by clustering), outline, introduction and conclusion of data story

+*Federico:* analysis for research question 3 (development of the countries over time), website and visualization for datastory

+For the final presentation, we plan the following: Sarah will select the content and write descriptions for the poster, Federico will design the poster and Mezo will do the presentation.